TODAY’S A-TEAM MORNIN’ PLAYLIST (Mr. Yocum)

-Relay for Life is back this year at North Hunterdon High School and is out raise more money than ever for the American Cancer Society – is scheduled for Thursday, May 20th from 6:00-9:00 PM, with a rain date of May 21st!
+Relay for Life is back this year at North Hunterdon High School and bigger than ever.
+This worthy and worthwhile event – which raises money for the American Cancer Society – is scheduled for Thursday, May 20th from 6:00-9:00 PM, with a rain date of May 21st!
 Any COVID-19 restrictions in place in New Jersey at the time of the event will be followed.
 You can find more info about this upcoming event on its fundraising website and at the above links as well as on the NHHS website.
 So, sign up your team, make a donation, or dedicate a luminaria in honor of a loved one.

 Also, from our always creative Cafeteria Staff …